MIT-PSFC/disruption-py/disruption_py/data/README.md

 - `onset_time` (seconds): manually labeled onset times of the VDEs,
 - `notes` (string): any additional notes about the shot.

-All of these shots have been manually vetted by Alex Saperstein for the presence of VDEs and their onset times.
+All of these shots have been manually vetted by @AlexSaperstein for the presence of VDEs and their onset times.
 Onset times were chosen based on significant deviations (> ~2 cm) in the `z_error` feature.

 > [!NOTE]